 It provides excellent before-and-after photo management, treatment protocol templates for cosmetic procedures, and consent form handling.
 The interface feels modern compared to older EHR systems.

 The free offering is essentially a lengthy free trial, not a permanent free version.
 Functionality outside aesthetic medicine remains underdeveloped.
-UK compliance features exist but aren't emphasized, and the small company size raises questions about long-term viability and support capacity.
+HIPAA compliance features exist but aren't emphasized, and the small company size raises questions about long-term viability and support capacity.

 Best for: Aesthetic medicine clinics willing to pay after free trial periods end.

-OpenEMR: Open Source with Heavy Technical Demands
+OpenEMR: Open Source with New Cloud Viability

 NOSH: Smaller Open Source Alternative with Stability Concerns